Delivery to relay point for Belgium, Italy, Spain, Luxembourg, the Netherlands, Portugal and Poland

 Used to print fabric borders, this block creates decorative frames around the main design.
 The borders can be repeated to form a continuous frame all the way around the printed fabric.

 Once the blocks are engraved, the printing process begins.
-The artisan applies the dye to the block, then presses it against the fabric with uniform pressure.
+The artisan applies the dye to the block, then presses it against the fabric with even pressure.
 Each color in the design requires a separate block, and the prints are made in successive layers.
-Precise alignment of each block is essential to achieve a clear and harmonious design.
+Precise alignment of each block is essential to achieve a clear and harmonious pattern.

-Hand printing with wood blocks is a technique respected for the artisanal and unique quality it offers.
-Each hand printed piece is slightly different from the others, which gives the blockprint its inimitable charm.
+Hand-printing with woodblocks is a technique respected for its unique, artisanal quality.
+Each hand-printed piece is slightly different from the next, giving blockprinting its inimitable charm.

 0 comments